User Session Recording Technology for Security and Compliance Training Course

 Advanced Java Security

-21 HoursEven seasoned Java developers often do not fully master the array of security services provided by Java, nor are they always aware of the distinct vulnerabilities that affect web applications built with Java.
+21 HoursEven experienced Java programmers do not necessarily master all the security services provided by Java, nor are they always aware of the different vulnerabilities relevant to web applications written in Java.

-This course not only introduces the security components of the Standard Java Edition but also addresses security challenges within the Java Enterprise Edition (JEE) and web services.
-The discussion of specific services begins with the fundamental principles of cryptography and secure communication.
-A series of practical exercises covers both declarative and programmatic security techniques in JEE, while the course explores transport-layer and end-to-end security for web services.
-Participants will engage in several hands-on exercises to apply and experiment with the discussed APIs and tools.
+Besides introducing the security components of Standard Java Edition, this course addresses security issues concerning Java Enterprise Edition (JEE) and web services.
+The discussion of specific services is preceded by the foundations of cryptography and secure communication.
+Various exercises cover declarative and programmatic security techniques in JEE, while both transport-layer and end-to-end security of web services are discussed.
+The use of all components is presented through several practical exercises, allowing participants to try out the discussed APIs and tools themselves.

-The course also examines and clarifies the most common and severe programming flaws associated with the Java language and platform, along with web-related vulnerabilities.
-Beyond typical bugs made by Java programmers, the security vulnerabilities covered include issues specific to the language and those arising from the runtime environment.
-Each vulnerability and its corresponding attack vector are demonstrated through clear, easy-to-follow exercises, followed by recommended coding guidelines and potential mitigation strategies.
+The course also covers and explains the most frequent and severe programming flaws of the Java language and platform, as well as web-related vulnerabilities.
+Besides the typical bugs committed by Java programmers, the introduced security vulnerabilities cover both language-specific issues and problems stemming from the runtime environment.
+All vulnerabilities and the relevant attacks are demonstrated through easy-to-understand exercises, followed by recommended coding guidelines and possible mitigation techniques.

 Participants attending this course will